If your dentures aren't fitting right, it might be time for a denture reline.

 How much does a reline cost?

 A denture reline will normally cost anywhere between $400 and $600 at the dentist.
 Whereas a relining kit on Amazon can cost less than $30.
-But keep in mind that a reline from your dentist will most likely last longer than one that you do at home.
+A reline from your dentist will most likely last longer than DIY.

 ADA.org: Denture Care and Maintenance.
 Consulted 20th February 2020.